The Crossroads of the Aether

 How to Give Successful Panels and Presentations: Designed to inspire individual growth and encourage higher quality panels at conventions.
 This is a mature panel that has been given several times and a team of Panel Panel Panelists is in place to present this in the Houston Area.
 It can easily be stretched to 1-1/2 or 2 hours upon request (the last go was 1-1/2 hrs).
 A good choice for late Friday or early Sunday.

 Intro to Ballroom Rumba: A dance workshop very much like the waltz above.
 Has been presented once so far and it went OK.
-This can be done but the dance choices above and below are preferred.
+Not a first choice for dance panels - Waltz, Swing and Foxtrot should get preference.
+Surprisingly, most Rave-style music has a perfect Rumba beat.

 Panels "on the drawing board": These can be "whipped up" with 6 - 8 weeks notice.